dbrisaro/dbrisaro.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website!
+Welcome to Daniuverse!
 I am Daniela Belén Risaro, a Climate Data Scientist with a PhD in Atmospheric and Oceanic Sciences.
 My work focuses on climate risk assessment, environmental data analysis, and satellite imagery.
 Through innovative data-driven approaches, I contribute to advancing our understanding of climate variability and its impacts on ecosystems and society.

 I have extensive experience working with geospatial datasets, applying machine learning techniques, and developing parametric models for climate risk insurance.
 My research spans a variety of topics, from sea surface temperature trends in South America to the development of open-source climate data for public policy.